 My core values are the foundation on which I do business, and they help me serve you to the best of my ability.

 No one creates ex nihilo (out of nothing).
-We create and innovate based on what we know and have experienced.
 My design and illustration solutions are developed through research, design thinking, idea exploration and my own experiences.
-As such, they’re unique (no templates, no copy and paste acquisitions) and practical while being aesthetically sound.
+As such, they’re unique (no templates, no copy-and paste-acquisitions) and practical while being aesthetically sound.

 I watch over the details of a design or illustration.
 If I am not confident in it, you won’t be, either.
 I consistently work to refine, improve and develop my knowledge and craft.

 I act consistently with my values, and build trust and loyalty with my clients.
 This means that I do not accept projects that do not “fit” me well in terms of purpose or capability, or when red flags appear.
-I don’t accept every project offered to me.
-I exercise due diligence over a client project, and do all I can to follow through on what I agree to do.
+I don’t accept every project or retainer offered.
+I exercise due diligence over client projects, and do all I can to follow through on what I agree to do.

 I engage in popular culture, observe business, cultural and economic trends, and have a strong basis in art and design history.
 This means I can counsel you wisely in terms of direction and solutions for your design project.
 I become familiar with the services & mission of my clients.